yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 Epsilon, confidence level, granularity, precision, margin of error, 99.9999% SLA[^fn1].., all these fancy industry jargons, would boil down to this `good enough`.

+To calculate the area of a circle given a radius, `3.14` is probably `good enough` to represent the value of π.
+This is especially the case when we computerize it - cuz we can't keep endless decimals in the finite and precious bits, so we have to make a call on what's `good enough`.

+You bought `3.1` pounds of stuff priced at `2.99` per pound?
+Well we'll probably round it up to the nearest penny or quarter, cuz just for us to complete this transaction, that should be `good enough`.

-The beautiful digital photos you took with your most expensive cameras - they still have fixed resolutions.
+The beautiful digital photos you took with your most expensive cameras - they have fixed resolutions that are `good enough`.
 That's right, it's clearer than those from cheaper models cuz it contains more pixels.
 If you zoom in hard enough, you'll notice it gets blurry eventually.
 The movies and TV shows - they're really just pictures moving in 24 frames per second[^fn2] so human eyes are tricked to believe it's motional.
-On that note, human desires are really just insatiable.
+Although on that note, human desires are really just insatiable - the threshold of `good enough` is ever-growing.
 Back in the days, I was perfectly contented with 720p, and would be thrilled for 1080p.
 But now that I'm shopping for a new TV, 4K becomes a minimal requirement.
 Call me old school, but I don't really know why we'd want something like 8K?

 Machines are machines.
-At the end of day, however redundant we want to keep in the systems, we still have a finite amount of hardware resources.
-Sure, there’re automatically scalable services like [Azure Virtual Machines](https://azure.microsoft.com/en-ca/services/virtual-machines/) or AWS EC2, but what if 90% tenants are scaling up at the same time, or surges emerge due to traffic load balancing caused by temporary partial regional failures.
-Then we’d have outage declares, angry customers demanding heads must be rolling, and panicking on-call engineers who’d start worrying about mortgage payments. :(
+At the end of day, however redundant we strive to keep in our systems, we still have a finite amount of hardware resources.
+Sure, there’re automatically scalable services like [Azure Virtual Machines](https://azure.microsoft.com/en-ca/services/virtual-machines/) or AWS EC2, but what if 90% tenants are scaling up at the same time, or surges emerge due to traffic load balancing caused by temporary partial regional failures?
+Then we’d have outage declarations, angry customers demanding heads must be rolling, and panicking on-call engineers who may start worrying about mortgage payments. :(

-Numbers can be deceptive too.
+Statistics can be deceptive too.
 Here's a classic probability calculation:

 *If a service only has 90% reliability on a single instance on 1 server.
 What's the overall reliability if we deploy it to 2 servers?
-The math for the chances of both servers are down would be, `(1-90%) * (1-90%)` that equals to `1%`.
+The math for the likelihood of both servers are down would be, `(1-90%) * (1-90%)` that equals to `1%`, according to joint probability formula.
 So the chances of at least one server is responsive is, `1 - 1%` which is a whopping `99%`.
 We can further do the math by adding more, e.g. three servers would give you 99.9%.
 Ditto for four, five,... and beyond.
 Modern server farms usually have dozens to millions of nodes deployed!*

-In reality, there're far more stories to the high availability.
-And oftentimes, one bad launch may create a domino effect and errors will find the first chance to propagate when they can.
+However, one bad launch may create a domino effect and errors will find the first chance to propagate whenever they can, so the "independent events" premise of the laws of joint probability might be violated.
+Although this is just me rambling here as an example of theory vs practice, in reality, there're far more stories to the high availability and other service commitments and modern systems are built with very strong robustness in mind.
+So don't be alarmed. :)

 So what's the takeaway here?
 Just think about the infamous Y2K bug: